-Other Was an injury claimed? ☐ YES ☐ NO If yes, please describe Did you discuss the occurrence with the employee? ☐ YES ☐ NO Did you check the equipment? ☐ YES ☐ NO Did you visit the scene of the occurrence? ☐ YES ☐ NO Did you talk to any witnesses? ☐ YES ☐ NO pictures taken?

-Was video secured? ☐ YES ☐ NO
+Other Was an injury claimed? ☐ YES ☐ NO If yes, please describe Did you discuss the occurrence with the employee? ☐ YES ☐ NO Did you check the equipment? ☐ YES ☐ NO Did you visit the scene of the occurrence? ☐ YES ☐ NO Did you talk to any witnesses? ☐ YES ☐ NO Names of witnesses Was video available? ☐ YES ☐ NO Was video secured? ☐ YES ☐ NO pictures taken?